English Language & Literature (ENGLISH)

 Advanced study in twentieth- and twenty-first-century British or American literature and culture.
 Subject varies and will be visible when students enroll.

-Advanced creative writing workshop.
+Advanced creative writing workshop in fiction.
 Subject varies and will be visible when students enroll.

 ENGLISH 487MG Multigenre Workshop Credits: 3